StableAML: Machine Learning for Behavioral Wallet Detection in Stablecoin Anti-Money Laundering on Ethereum: The StableAML Dataset

+We formulate the detection task as supervised multiclass node classification, mapping each node $v$ to a risk category $y \in \{\text{\textit{Normal}}, \text{\textit{Cybercrime}}, \text{\textit{Blocklisted}}\}$.
+To integrate behavioral insights, we initialize each node $v \in \mathcal{V}$ with a feature vector $\mathbf{x}_v \in \mathbb{R}^{68}$, corresponding to the engineered attributes defined in Section~\ref{subsec:feature_engineering}.
 Consistent with the tabular setting, we construct the graph over the curated set of labeled wallets and perform a wallet-level train–test split on this fully labeled node set, as explained in the following section.
 The splits are disjoint, ensuring that no wallet appears in both training and test sets.
 As both the graph structure and node features are cumulative aggregates over the full observation window, the task is formulated as static multiclass node classification.

+This design choice is deliberate and reflects the operational constraint we aim to simulate.
+In the broader Web3 ecosystem, native transaction graphs are increasingly fragmented by privacy-preserving protocols, mixers, and cross-chain bridges, leaving stablecoin ledgers as the most persistent and auditable layer accessible to compliance authorities.
+By restricting the graph to stablecoin edges over the labeled wallet set, we evaluate the message-passing models within this realistic \textit{Compliance Tunnel} rather than under an idealized fully observed transaction network.
+The resulting sparsity, with edge density below 0.01, is therefore not an artifact of dataset curation but a structural property of the regulatory environment in which AML detection on stablecoins is expected to operate.
+Consequently, the comparison between graph-based and feature-based methods reported in Section~\ref{Sec:results} should be interpreted as evidence of relative resilience to topological fragmentation, rather than as a general statement on the superiority of one architectural family over another.